 It’s time for Prosper Ortega and her son to be given back their life together.
 Our mission is to support justice for parents, children and extended family members who put the children first, ensuring their needs are met.

 There is much we can do, though, to level the playing field and right the wrongs.
 Reunification and recovery – full recovery – are the objectives for this family, and we are asking for your help with spreading awareness and lifting them up in your prayers.
 Being involved in child custody litigation and being separated from your child takes a heavy toll, so every bit of support matters!

-To learn more about what we are doing to support the reunification and healing of Prosper and her son, please contact us here.
+To learn more about what we are doing to support the reunification and healing of Prosper and her son, click here.
+To donate to help cover the upcoming expenses of the trial, including expert fees and transcript costs, click here.

 Prosper’s situation – the fact that she is having to fight in the Fulton County Superior Court in Atlanta, Georgia, to bring her little boy home – is more shocking and compelling than the average child custody case.
 The shock of this story starts with the fact that Prosper was held captive and beaten to within an inch of her life by her former husband.
 Fortunately, Prosper’s mother realized her daughter was being isolated, that something was terribly wrong; she went to the house where Prosper was being brutalized and rescued her and the baby.
-Then, the criminal justice system worked as intended and Aaron Uchitel will remain in prison for many years.
+Then, the criminal justice system worked as intended.
+Aaron Uchitel will remain in prison for many years.